Codecademy/docs/content/d3/concepts/observable/observable.md

   - 'paths/computer-science'
 ---

 **Observable** is a platform and notebook, similar to [Jupyter](https://www.codecademy.com/resources/docs/general/data-science/jupyter-notebook), for conducting data analysis, and creating visualizations.
-Observable the [platform](https://observablehq.com) is an online repository that provides a number of tools for conducting and sharing studies.
+Observable the [platform](https://observablehq.com) is an online repository that provides tools for conducting and sharing studies.
 The notebook is a cell-based IDE for working with data in JavaScript.
 In addition to D3 there is also the Observable [Plot](https://observablehq.com/plot/?utm_source=d3js-org&utm_medium=nav&utm_campaign=try-observable) library, which was designed specifically for generating charts quickly during exploratory analysis.

 ## Traditional D3 vs Observable D3

 D3 visualizations were originally developed to be defined within a `<script>` tag inside an HTML doc.
-Now, there are a number of alternative environments for creating D3 charts, and an Observable notebook is one of the most accessible ways to get started with D3.
+Now, there are several alternative environments for creating D3 charts, and an Observable notebook is one of the most accessible ways to get started with D3.
 However, there are some differences in implementation to consider.
 The following sections highlight a few of the elements that must be addressed when creating or transferring a chart to an Observable notebook.

 ### Notebook Cells